 The Community Scholars Program is a summer opportunity offered to students who have completed the first year at Vanderbilt University School of Medicine.
 In this program, students work in pairs to improve community health and health education.
 Students work with a faculty adviser and a community adviser to design, implement, and study the outcomes of a community health-related project.
 This program provides a summer stipend and is housed in the Center for Health Studies.
-Dr. Deborah German, Senior Associate Dean of Medical Education, and Barbara Clinton, Director of the Center for Health Services, are the creators of this program.
-Interested students may obtain information and apply for this program through the Center for Health Services by calling Jacie Dunkle at (615) 322-4179.
+Barbara Clinton, Director of the Center for Health Services, directs the program.
+Interested students may obtain information and apply for this program through the Center for Health Services by calling (615) 322-4773.